munificent/craftinginterpreters/book/strings.md

     character "¨" gives you "ä".
 (To make things more confusing Unicode *also* has a single code point that looks like "ä".)

-    If a user writes `"naïve"[3]`, would they expect "v" or "¨"?
-The former means they are thinking of each code point and its combining characters as a single unit -- what Unicode calls an "extended grapheme cluster" -- the latter means they are thinking in individual code points.
+    If a user accesses the fourth element in "naïve", do they expect "v" or "¨" as a result?
+The former means they are thinking of each code point and its combining characters as a single unit -- what Unicode calls an *extended grapheme cluster* -- the latter means they are thinking in individual code points.
 Which is what your users expect?

 2.  **How is a single unit represented in memory?** Most systems using ASCII gave a single byte to each character and left the high bit unused.
 Unicode has a handful of common encodings.
 UTF-16 packs most code points into 16 bits.
 That was great when every code point fit in that size.
-When that overflowed, they added "surrogate pairs" that use multiple 16-bit code units to represent a single code point.
+When that overflowed, they added *surrogate pairs* that use multiple 16-bit code units to represent a single code point.
 UTF-32 is the next evolution of UTF-16 -- it gives a full 32 bits to each and every code point.